Quality Payment Program

 Who's in the Quality Payment Program?

-You’re a part of the Quality Payment Program in 2017 if you are in an Advanced APM or if you bill Medicare more than $30,000 a year and provide care for more than 100 Medicare patients a year.
+You’re a part of the Quality Payment Program in 2017 if you are in an Advanced APM or if you bill Medicare more than $30,000 in Part B allowed charges a year and provide care for more than 100 Medicare patients a year.
 You must both meet the minimum billing and the number of patients to be in the program.
 If you are below either, you are not in the program.

 For MIPS, you must also be a:

 If 2017 is your first year participating in Medicare, then you’re not in the MIPS track of the Quality Payment Program.

 The first performance period opens January 1, 2017 and closes December 31, 2017.
 During 2017, record quality data and how you used technology to support your practice.
 If an Advanced APM fits your practice, then you can join and provide care during the year through that model.